debasish-das/nav-route/README.md

 ```
 * Live server extenstion from VS code can be used to run the frontend in development environment.
 Then clicking the `Go Live` button at bottom right.
 * Or, if we have NodeJs, we can install `http-server` with npm.
 Then, run the command `http-server ./WebApp -p 8088`
-* Or, we can ran run it any sever that has port 8088 or 5500
+* Or, we can run it any sever that has port 8088 or 5500

 ## Backend WebAPI
 ### Rails API
-Path: ./WebApp
+Path: ./WebAPI

 Recources: https://guides.rubyonrails.org/, https://guides.rubyonrails.org/api_app.html